 We want to make your transfer to ASU as smooth as possible.
-The first step is to complete the admission application to transfer to ASU.
-Remember to submit your ASU application as early as you can.
-Below you will find key dates to remember for the transfer admission process and step-by-step instructions to apply to transfer to ASU.
+The first step is to complete the admission application to transfer to ASU as early as you can.
+Below, you will find key dates for the transfer admission process and step-by-step instructions for applying to transfer to ASU.

 Transfer Admission: Key Dates

 Class registration begins: Oct.
 26, 2015

 Classes start (Sessions A & C): Jan.
 11, 2016

 First day FAFSA is available for 2016–2017: Jan.
 1, 2016

 Class registration begins: late Feb.
 2016